 How Long Does Raw Ground Beef Last in the Fridge?

-Refrigerate Ground Beef Vide Tutorial
+Refrigerate Ground Beef Video Tutorial

 How Long Can Raw Ground Beef Be Refrigerated?

 As versatile as it is, raw ground beef will only remain fresh and safe in the refrigerator for one to two days when properly stored.
-Beyond this time frame, it may not be safe to consume anymore.

 This is why the USDA says to use raw ground beef within 1-2 days to ensure food safety.